zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 137] (#msdiv137) {#msdiv137 .ref .msdiv} (18-17)

 [APZ 137.1] (#apz137 .1) {#apz137 .1 .ref .apz} "Distress, Sword, Spices
-This fear of the disease, and also of the disease” is the despised by the spouses.
+This fear of the disease, and also of the disease" is the despised by the spouses.
-“This, fear, is the other name for the rooms.
+"This, fear, is the other name for the rooms.
 This, 'sad', is the other name for the rooms.
 Mahani, 'disease' is the other name for the rooms.
 This is the other for the rooms of 'Gaduwu' Name.
 This is the other name for the rooms, Mahani, Hula.
 Concistion is the room for this other Name.
 Far, fear is this other name for the rooms.